martinlynge/bit-docs/content/docs/quick-start.md

 > **Tip**
 >
-> Use the [`bit status`](/docs/cli-status.html) to verify that each component's dependency graph was successfully built and resolved by Bit.
+> Use the [bit status](/docs/cli-status.html) command to verify that each component's dependency graph was successfully built and resolved.

 #### Example